-Lebanon's parliamentary elections are slated to take place on May 15, 2022.
-The elections are expected to be hotly contested, because the victorious party will select the next head of state when President Michel Aoun's six-year term ends in October 2022.
-Many are hoping that this election will lead to a turnaround in the country's current domestic issues, including corruption and mismanagement.
-Notably, Hezbollah faces opposition from those who view the group as subservient to Iran's interests, however one expert believes that "Hezbollah and its allies will sweep the majority of districts as the opponents are engaged in fragmenting internal side battles."
+Lebanon's parliamentary elections took place on May 15, 2022.
+The elections, which were expected to be hotly contested because the victorious party would select the next head of state after the end of President Michel Aoun's six-year term in October 2022, led to gridlock.
+Aoun stepped down in October, though no successor could replace him.
+Many hoped this election would lead to a turn-around in the country's current domestic issues, including corruption and mismanagement.
+Notably, Hezbollah faced opposition from those who view the group as subservient to Iran's interests.
+However, one expert argued prior to the parliamentary elections that "Hezbollah and its allies will sweep the majority of districts as the opponents are engaged in fragmenting internal side battles."

-The current president of Lebanon, Michel Aoun, has political allies in Hezbollah who are against any normalization of relations with Israel; they say that they will never accept peace with Israel.
-This contrasts with the president's own statements opening the possibility of a peace process that resolves Lebanon's territorial claims.
-Hezbollah opposes any cooperation between the Israeli and Lebanese governments, including ongoing US-led efforts to resolve a dispute over maritime boundaries.
+The former president of Lebanon, Michel Aoun, has political allies in Hezbollah who are against normalizing relations with Israel; they say that they will never accept peace with Israel.
+This contrasts with the president's statements opening the possibility of a peace process that resolves Lebanon's territorial claims.
+Hezbollah opposes cooperation between the Israeli and Lebanese governments, including ongoing U.S.-led efforts to resolve a dispute over maritime boundaries.

 In January 2022, Sunni Muslim leader and three-time former prime minister, Saad al-Hariri, said that he was ending his engagement in Lebanese politics, and he called on his party, the Future Movement, to boycott the upcoming elections in May 2022.
-Hariri cited Iranian influence in Lebanon as a reason for the country's political and economic stagnation, and a reason why he was removing himself from Lebanese politics.
-"I am convinced that there is no room for any positive opportunity for Lebanon in light of Iranian influence, international confusion, national division, flaring sectarianism, and the withering of the state," Mr. Hariri said.
+Hariri cited Iranian influence in Lebanon as a reason for the country's political and economic stagnation and why he was removing himself from Lebanese politics.
+"I am convinced that there is no room for any positive opportunity for Lebanon in light of

+Iranian influence, international confusion, national division, flaring sectarianism, and the withering of the state," Mr. Hariri said.

 Hezbollah holds considerable sway over Lebanon's political system to the detriment of the Lebanese people.
 Hezbollah puts its interests before the people of Lebanon through corruption, weakening state institutions, illicit drug production, smuggling, sex trafficking, and military buildup.
-One analyst says that Hezbollah benefits from a poor Lebanon, in part because poverty increases dependence on Tehran and Hezbollah.
+One analyst says that Hezbollah benefits from a poor Lebanon, partly because poverty increases dependence on Tehran and Hezbollah.